 Kelsey Creek Community Park is a large park with hiking and jogging trails, picnic areas, a playground, wetlands, open grassy areas, creeks, forests, and farm animals.
 They also offer several fun activities from May through August for your children through their Summer Camp program.

-Next time you need to cool down in the summer heat, check out the Crossroads Water Spray Playground, where your kids experience the thrill of hopping on the back of a water-spouting Orca whale (okay, well, maybe not a real whale).
+Next time you need a break from the summer heat, check out the Crossroads Water Spray Playground, where your kids experience the thrill of hopping on the back of a water-spouting Orca whale (okay, well, maybe not a real whale).
 While the park is open year-round, the water spray runs from Memorial Day weekend through Labor Day.
 Two small picnic shelters are available for reservation or, if not reserved, on a first-come, first-served basis.

 If you’d prefer a playground without the water, grab a picnic lunch and head down to the Bellevue Downtown Park, where your kids can enjoy the Inspiration Playground.
 As noted on the website, this park is described as: “Dedicated to fun, imagination, and learning, it is a universally-accessible play experience – a truly Inspiration(al) Playground.
 The new playground offers interactive features that engage the senses, create inclusiveness and accommodate children of all abilities and their caregivers.”